Grading Submission Instructions

 Total Multiply the total cost of services for an item by the item quantity to determine the amount to be included in the Total column.

-Calculate Total Insurance Value by adding the Insured / Fair Market Values youve assigned to each item together and writing the sum of those values in the space provided at the bottom of the Fair Market Value column.
+Calculate Total Insurance Value by adding the Insured / Fair Market Values you’ve assigned to each item together and writing the sum of those values in the space provided at the bottom of the Fair Market Value column.
+The insurance cost is $1 per $100 fair market value declared.

 Total Quantity of Items refers to the total number of individual items referenced on a particular submission list page.
 This number can be calculated by simply adding all numbers in the Quantity column together.

 In Case or Refusal for Grading Please instruct CGA on how to handle items which are refused for grading due to tampering, restoration, or any other reason which makes the authenticity or original status questionable.
 Because CGA has already provided complete grading services at the point of refusal, applicable grading fees will not be refunded regardless of the option chosen.
-You can choose to either have a refused item cased and sealed without a grade label or to have an item returned uncased, as part of the original grading cost.
-You may also choose to have a sliding bottom acrylic case made for your item, instead of the standard sealed CGA case.
-However, an additional fee of between $5 and $50 will be assessed as outlined on the bottom of the submission list page.
+You can choose to either have a refused item returned uncased/ as-is (default) or choose to have a sliding bottom acrylic case made for your item.
+In that case, an additional fee of between $5 and $50 will be assessed as outlined on the bottom of the submission list page.

-Choose your label style Please select either classic style or clear view style labels for your graded items.
-A classic style label is a smaller label placed on the inner side of the case which is not directly visible from the front.
-A clear view style label is a larger label placed inside the case above a graded item which is directly visible from the front.
-If you wish to select different label styles for different items on your submission list, please write Classic or Clear View in the Item Grading / Casing Specifics column specific to each item.
+Choose your label style Please select either Classic Label Style or Clear View Label Style for your graded items.
+The Classic Label is a smaller label placed on the inner side of the case which is not directly visible from the front.
+The Classic Label style is mostly preferred by Vintage Action Figure collectors.
+The Clear View Label is a larger label placed inside the case above a graded item which is directly visible from the front.
+This label is mainly preferred by Modern Action figure collectors, Video Game and VHS collectors If you wish to select different label styles for different items on your submission list, please write Classic or Clear View in the Item Grading / Casing Specifics column specific to each item or in the Additional Notes.